ibm-cloud-docs/vmware/vmware-faq.md

 {: #how-is-vsphere-licensed}
 {: faq}

-When you deploy vSphere, VMware Service Provider Program licensing (VSPP) automatically enables.
+When you deploy vSphere, VMware Service Provider Program licensing (VSPP) is automatically enabled.
 On deployment, a default user 'ibmvmadmin' is added to the Host for vSphere administration and integration services.

 ## What license level is enabled when you deploy vSphere from the {{site.data.keyword.cloud}} catalog?
 {: #what-license-level-is-enabled}